Can suppliers help builders grow beyond their low-bid tactics? Part 1 in a two-part series

 With builders telegraphing significant concern today, suppliers report price competition is getting more intense.
 Ask anyone who has ever sold anything for a living; there’s nothing more demoralizing than getting up each day and feeling like your only option is to cut price to get the sale and maintain cash flow.
 That’s just the way it is, right?

-My Life as a Yard Dog
+My Life as a Yard Dog for a Large Commercial Lumberyard

 While pondering these questions and considering the very best suppliers our TrueNorth team has worked with during more than 200 home building Lean process implementations, a memory surfaced from literally decades ago that suggests a solution for suppliers with the brains and guts to adopt it.